Elizabeth Hosking

 Elizabeth Hosking (born July 22, 2001) is a Canadian snowboarder, competing in the discipline of half-pipe.

 Career

 Olympics

 In January 2018, Hosking was named to Canada's 2018 Olympic team, placing 19th in the halfpipe competition.
-Hosking was the youngest member of the team.
+Hosking was the youngest member of the Canadian team.

-In January 2022, Hosking was named to Canada's 2022 Olympic team.
+In January 2022, Hosking was named to Canada's 2022 Olympic team where she placed 6th in the finals.